 She shared how surprised she was to realize how this one day of the week could undo all the good progress she had previously made.

-We talked about how weekends are a time to unwind and have fun – but they shouldn’t be a time to derail all your progress
+We talked about how weekends are a time to unwind and have fun – but not a time to derail all your progress

 By following some easy tips, dinners out and socializing with friends can easily fit into your healthy lifestyle program – if you have a plan.